-If your dog sleeps in your bed with you at night, you may have noticed that they move around a lot, or they even disturb you in your sleep because of their frequent movement.
+If your dog sleeps in your bed with you at night, you may have noticed that they move around a lot or even disturb you in your sleep because of their frequent movement.

 Kicking, squirming around, and even making small noises is extremely common during these REM cycles.
 You may also notice these actions while your dog takes naps throughout the day as well.

-Some dog owners become worried when their puppy or even an adult dog is sleeping too much during the day.
+Some dog owners become worried when their puppy or adult dog sleeps too much during the day.

 Oftentimes humans just have a hard time understanding that dogs just like to sleep, and they need to sleep at least three cycles throughout a full 24-hour period.